• Compliance

 Recent Executive Orders and Actions Impacting Education

-During the initial weeks of his new administration, President Donald Trump issued a flurry of executive orders and actions that impact education.
-In addition, federal agencies issued directives and declared policies affecting education.
+During the initial months of his new administration, President Donald Trump issued a number of executive orders that impact education.

 Consider consulting local legal counsel regarding how these actions affect your institution: